Folinic acid: Drug interactions

+Biochemistry

+It is not totally clear why cells make folinic acid (5fTHF); a common suggestion is that folinic acid serves as a storage form of folate in dormant cells, but at the same time mammal cells do not accumulate it.
+In vivo, folinic acid is produced from 5,10-methenyltetrahydrofolate in an irreversible reaction catalyzed by serine hydroxymethyltransferase (SHMT).
+It can then be consumed by methenyltetrahydrofolate synthetase (MTHFS) in another irreversible reaction to yield 5,10-methenyltetrahydrofolate again: a futile cycle.
+5f-THF is also an inhibitor of SHMT and phosphoribosylaminoimidazolecarboxamide formyltransferase (AICARFT).

+According to mathematical modeling, the futile cycle could act as a dampener in the broader network of folate-mediated one-carbon metabolism, stabilizing it against stochastic noise from folate deficiency and/or reduced MTHFR activity due to genetic variation.
+It was also predicted that 5-MTHF is the main inhibitor for SHMT under physiological conditions.

+MTHFS deficiency is a disease where the exit from the "futile cycle" is disrupted, causing an accumulation of folinic acid.

 Mechanism of action

 Folinic acid is a 5-formyl derivative of tetrahydrofolic acid.
 It is readily converted to other reduced folic acid derivatives (e.g., 5,10-methylenetetrahydrofolate, 5-methyltetrahydrofolate), thus has vitamin activity equivalent to that of folic acid.
 Since it does not require the action of dihydrofolate reductase for its conversion, its function as a vitamin is unaffected by inhibition of this enzyme by drugs such as methotrexate.
 This is the classical view of folinic acid rescue therapy.

-In 1980s, however, folinic acid was found to reactivate the dihydrofolate reductase itself even when methotrexate exists.
+In the 1980s, however, folinic acid was found to reactivate dihydrofolate reductase itself even when methotrexate exists.
 Although the mechanism is not very clear, the polyglutamylation of methotrexate and dihydrofolate in malignant cells is considered to play an important role in the selective reactivation of dihydrofolate reductase by folinic acid in normal cells.

-Folinic acid, therefore, allows for some purine/pyrimidine synthesis to occur in the presence of dihydrofolate reductase inhibition, so some normal DNA replication processes can proceed.
+In either case, folinic acid allows for some functioning of the folic acid system to occur in the presence of dihydrofolate reductase inhibition.
+One important function is purine/pyrimidine synthesis, required for DNA replication processes can proceed.

 Folinic acid has dextro- and levorotary isomers.
 Both levoleucovorin (the levorotary isomer) and racemic folinic acid (a mixture of both isomers) have similar efficacy and tolerability.
 Levoleucovorin was approved by the FDA in 2008.